<> <> <> <>

 Sometimes, it could be life stressors, mental health issues, certain medications or maybe you're suffering from erectile dysfunction and you're a little embarrassed to talk about it.

-If erectile dysfunction is responsible for your lowered sexual frequency, there are medical treatments that target the enzyme responsible for the contraction of blood vessels to the penis.
-This can help improve blood flow and maintain an erection throughout sexual activity.
+If erectile dysfunction is responsible for your lowered sexual frequency, there are medical treatments to consider.

 Pilot's clinical erectile dysfunction treatment offers both on-demand and daily options for whatever your needs are when you need to treat erectile dysfunction.
-With treatment, 78% of men achieve long-lasting erections.
+With treatment, 78% of men see improvements.

 Pilot's premature ejaculation treatment is great for those suffering from premature ejaculation, which sees a 74% improvement in patients.